Regulator Watts

 Why This Artist

-Regulator Watts's listeners explore deep into the catalog, not just the hits — top 19% for catalog depth.
-Only 5 platform followers, but 3K listeners — growth is organic.
-A post-hardcore act in the sonic world of Thrice and Refused.
+Regulator Watts's listeners explore deep into the catalog, not just the hits — top 26% for catalog depth.
+Engagement is trending upward across releases.
+A post-hardcore act in the sonic world of IDLES and Refused.

 Sounds Like